 Several sources of funding are available to complete a degree program at UNC Charlotte, including financial aid, tuition support, assistantships and fellowships.
-Some of those sources are available to any student anywhere, some are restricted, and some are available only to UNC Charlotte students.
+Some of those sources are available to any student anywhere, some are restricted, and some are available only to specific populations of UNC Charlotte students.

 The links on this page will take you to information on where to find funding and how to apply.
 The first place to look, however, is to your Graduate Program Director (GPD) who can be an asset to your funding search.

 UNC Charlotte has licensed access to PIVOT, a funding resource database with local, state, federal, international and foundation-supported opportunities.
 Set up an account with your UNC Charlotte ID to search for opportunities.
 PIVOT will email updates on your searches daily or weekly.

 The National Science Foundation offers outstanding funding packages through their Graduate Research Fellowship Program.
 UNC Charlotte Director of Graduate Funding and Fellowships Dr. Julie Goodliffe encourages graduate students who are or will be pursuing researched-based master's and doctoral degrees, to visit their website for application details.
 Below she offers a few tips on being successful with your application:

 - Convince them of your intellectual merit throughout your entire application, including the written statements, letters of recommendation, published manuscripts and in preparation, presentations, transcripts, honors, and more;

 - Explain the broader impacts of yourself as a scientist - how supporting you will benefit society, and thus how your research goals will benefit humanity;

 - Always be specific, providing details that show your intellectual merit and broader impact.

 Sources of graduate funding

 - Tuition and Health Insurance Support - Funding administered by the Graduate School that covers the cost of tuition and health insurance.